bmwcarit/joynr/wiki/JavaSettings.md

 ### `CAPABILITYDIRECTORYURL`
 The URL of the receive channel (incoming message queue) of the global capabilities directory backend service.
 To connect to the global capabilities directory the cluster controller creates an appropriate entry in the local capabilities directory.
+If the capabilities directory is using MQTT as its primary transport, then the URL you set here is that of the MQTT broker configured for the capabilities directory.
+E.g.
+`tcp://mqttbroker:1883`.
 See also the static capabilities provisioning documentation below.

 * **OPTIONAL** (see static capabilities provisioning)